awsdocs/amazon-ec2-user-guide/doc_source/monitor-snapshot-archiving.md

     }
   }
   ```
-+ `permanentRestoreSnapshot` — Emitted when a snapshot permanent restore action succeeds or fails\.
++ `permanentRestoreSnapshot` — Emitted when a permanent restore action succeeds or fails\.

   The following is an example of an event that is emitted when a permanent restore action succeeds\.